 - February 2018 Early Childhood Development Centre

-The children under its care receive regular medical checkup, vaccinations, and are enrolled in a local school.
+The children under ECDC’s care receive regular medical checkup, vaccinations, and are enrolled in a local school.
 Please visit ECDC Nepal to learn more.
 Funds raised by NHCF and other individuals were remitted to ECDC for procurement of educational materials to the needy students.

 - September 2019 Jhigu Paala Society of BC

 Project started at November 2018.
 NHCF has supported to low Income people in Kathmandu valley for income generation program of earthquake affected people partnership with Jhigu Paala Society of BC.